Factors That Determine Mortgage Rates On Purchase And Refinance

 - Is going to a bank going to get me a better rate than going to a mortgage broker or mortgage banker?

 - Will higher credit scores give me a lower mortgage rate?

-- Will my down payment affect my mortgage rate?
+- Will my down payment affect my rates?

-- Will bad credit history such a prior bankruptcy or foreclosure things that determine mortgage rates?
+- Will bad credit history such a prior bankruptcy or foreclosure things that determine rates?